 4. Why would my work card application be denied?

-Depending on the occupation, the LVMPD may deny issuing work cards to people with felony or gross misdemeanor convictions on their criminal history record.
-And work cards will not issue to people with outstanding arrest warrants or bench warrants.
+Depending on the occupation, the LVMPD may deny issuing work cards if you have felony or gross misdemeanor convictions on your criminal history record.
+Plus, work cards will not be issued if you have outstanding arrest warrants or bench warrants.

-People denied work cards may appeal the denial.
-The LVMPD will give them instructions on the appeals process.4
+If you are denied a work card, you may appeal the denial.
+The LVMPD will give you instructions on the appeals process.4

 See our related articles on quashing bench warrants and sealing criminal records in Nevada.